EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

 While transformers excel at dynamic attention, global context awareness, and generalization, they often struggle with extracting fine details and local features.
 Conversely, convolutions are adept at capturing local features and offer inherent benefits such as shift, scale, and distortion invariance.
 Combining CNNs with Transformers can create a synergistic effect, significantly boosting overall model performance.

-Inspired by this, we designed a Residual block based on Depthwise Separable Convolution (Res-DSC), as shown in Fig. \ref{fig3}(c).
-This structure utilizes three convolutional layers: an initial 1x1 convolution layer for channel reduction, a 3x3 depth-wise separable convolution, which reduces parameters for faster computation and a more streamlined model compared to traditional convolutions.
-A 1x1 convolution then restores the number of channels.
-We also incorporate channel attention and spatial attention modules \cite{woo2018cbam}.
-By combining these, the input features are doubly refined, allowing the model to simultaneously focus on which channels and spatial locations of the features are most important.
+Inspired by this, a Residual block based on Depthwise Separable Convolution (Res-DSC) is designed, as shown in Fig. \ref{fig3}(c).
+This structure utilizes three convolutional layers: an initial $1 \times 1$ convolution layer for channel reduction, a $3 \times 3$ depth-wise separable convolution, which reduces parameters for faster computation and a more streamlined model compared to traditional convolutions.
+A $1 \times 1$ convolution then restores the number of channels.
+Channel attention and spatial attention modules are also incorporated \cite{woo2018cbam}.
+By combining these, the input features are doubly refined, allowing the model to simultaneously focus on which channels and spatial locations of the features are the most important.

-To minimize model parameters while maintaining depth estimation accuracy, we incorporate Res-DSC blocks only after the 3rd, 6th, 9th, and 12th transformer blocks of the depth estimation network.
+To minimize model parameters while maintaining depth estimation accuracy, Res-DSC blocks are incorporated only after the 3rd, 6th, 9th, and 12th transformer blocks of the depth estimation network.
 For brevity, Fig. \ref{fig3}(a) only illustrates the Res-DSC blocks after the 9th and 12th transformer blocks.

+In summary, the roles of the two modules in adaptive fine-tuning strategy can be summarized as follows: \begin{itemize} \item RVLoRA addresses scale ambiguity and overfitting by introducing stable random perturbations in the low-rank adaptation feature space, encouraging scale-robust representation learning.